Voyage Overview

 The tundra landscape is home to musk oxen, arctic hare and reindeer.
 Throughout the area there are ancient Thule archaeological sites, historical trappers’ huts, and the cabins of present-day Inuit hunters.
 A highlight is a visit to the Inuit village of Ittoqqortoormiit, the most isolated and northernmost permanent settlement in the region, with approximately 450 inhabitants.
 The community has an excellent museum, gift shop, an abundance of Greenlandic sled dogs and provides the opportunity to meet the friendly locals.

 Svalbard offers arctic wilderness at its best.
 The members of our experienced Expedition Team, who have made countless journeys to this area, will use their expertise to tailor our itinerary, choosing the best options based on the prevailing weather, sea-ice conditions and opportunities for wildlife encounters.
 Phenomenal fjords, magnificent mountains ranges, and a polar desert rich in fossils set the stage for heroic tales of early exploration.
 See walrus hauled-out on sea ice or on beaches.
 On land, we stretch our legs on walks across tundra carpeted in brightly coloured wildflowers.
 We visit towering cliffs noisy with nesting guillemots and puffins, and scree slopes that hold Svalbard’s largest little auk colonies.
-Most memorable are encounters with the majestic polar bear on pack ice.
-Your Expedition Team is just as keen as you are to find them and they will be on constant watch to spot these inspiring creatures.
 If you have chosen an optional activity such as kayaking, you will have an opportunity to enjoy that activity when conditions allow.
+For those who are enthusiastic to participate in a polar plunge, as soon as conditions are suitable, you will hear the announcement to prepare for an exhilarating dip – a memory you will savour for years to come.

 Day 15: Disembark in Longyearbyen & Charter Flight to Oslo